-Minimum MSSL Course Requirements: A grade of a C- (70%) is considered a minimum passing grade for courses at the graduate level.
+Minimum MSL Course Requirements: A grade of a C- (70%) is considered a minimum passing grade for courses at the graduate level.
 Any grade below this minimum passing standard is considered a failing grade for program progression and for financial aid purposes.
-Completion of the required curriculum with a minimum cumulative GPA of 3.00; a grade of D+ or lower will not count toward meeting graduation requirements.
+Completion of the required curriculum with a minimum cumulative GPA of 3.00 is required for graduation; a grade of D+ or lower will not count toward meeting graduation requirements.

-Below is a table showing the courses required for the MSSL.
+Below is a table showing the courses required for the MSL.

 Master of Science in Strategic Leadership Course Requirements 33

-Introduction to Graduate Studies (BUSI 5001) 1

 Personal Individual Leadership (BUSI 5113) 3

 Business Ethics and Leadership (BUSI 5123) 3

 Advanced Leadership Theory 1 (BUSI 5333) 3

 Advanced Leadership Theory 2 (BUSI 5343) 3

 Applied Leadership (BUSI 6143) 3

 Strategic Planning and Execution (BUSI 6233) 3

 Organizational Behavior (BUSI 5213) 3

-Leading Organizational Change (BUSI 6132) 2
+Leading Organizational Change (BUSI 6133) 3

-American Foundations of Free Enterprise (BUSI 5233) 3
+American Framework of Free Enterprise (BUSI 5233) 3

 Human Resource Leadership (BUSI 6013) 3

 Strategic Leadership Capstone (BUSI 6603) 3